 Start the day in Furunoz Bay with a refreshing swim, and then enjoy breakfast surrounded by nothing but water, pine trees and the occasional bleating goat.

 We'll anchor at Kılıçlı Bay for a few hours of lunch and lounging.
 (Hint: If you're a hiking or climbing enthusiast, Sue can easily be convinced to accompany you on a hike along some of the trails in the area, including a fairly easy trail between Aperlai Bay and Kılıçlı Bay.)

 The afternoon leg of the cruise takes another 2 hours as we return to a small bay near the picturesque Kaş region.

 If interested, you can head to the upscale resort town for a few hours of exploration and shopping, before we anchor at Bayındır Bay for the night.
 The relatively quite town of Kaş is a guest favourite – with none of the pushy vendors that are common in some other touristy spots along the coast.

 Day 6 – Kaş to Kalkan

 On Day 6, we continue our westward journey towards Kalkan.
-There's an option of visiting the Greek island of Meis located just a few kilometers off the Turkish coast at Kaş.
+There's an option of visiting the Greek island of Meis located just a few kilometres off the Turkish coast at Kaş.
 (If we visit the island, you are responsible for paying the fee assessed by Greek authorities for passport formalities – generally in the range of 30 to 40 Euro per person.)

 The day's journey is only about 2-½ hours long, and positions us perfectly for Day 7 of the trip.